SHOW UP | TRAIN HARD | ACT BETTER

 Challenging training builds the foundation of the pro.
 Consistent practice along a path to mastery fueled by a burning drive to succeed defines the very best of them.

 Expert, rigorous, and purposeful training and conditioning – the métier of our studio – produces real and reliable results.
 That's something to remember.

 Dedicated members of this studio, from journeymen actors to newcomers, develop their instruments and master new and dependable ways to work.

 What’s more, our actors discover the pride of the creative artist.
 They become members of a supportive artistic community.
 Their auditioning improves.
 They get more callbacks.
 They book more jobs.

 These results aren’t accidental.
 They’re a consequence of hardcore, creative training.

-Our approach to actor training is grounded in the concrete, proven methods of Michael Chekhov, after whom our studio is named, and Sanford Meisner.
+Our approach to actor training is grounded in the concrete and dependable methods of Michael Chekhov – after whom our studio is named – and Sanford Meisner.

 The complementary Meisner technique lays the foundation for truthful behavior on stage or on camera and introduces the primary building blocks of acting craft.

 Our promise to actors is this: Show up - Train Hard - Act Better.
-(You can also call it our recipe for excellence.)
+Call it our roadmap for excellence.

 And so we encourage you to find out for yourself what makes our studio unique and why we've earned the respect and loyalty of actors and industry pros.